 biased against it because I don't have a machine.
 However, if I really believed that

 laser liposuction was safe and effective, I would get one.

 can a doctor be about a non-returnable $130,000 machine with no resale market that

 he has bought (or, worse, that the manufacturer may have given him).

 To see what

-I am talking about, look what I found when I searched "Laser Liposuction" at eBay.
+I am talking about, look what I found a few years back when I searched "Laser Liposuction" at eBay.